intelligent-control-lab/ModelVerification.jl/docs/src/toolbox_flow.md

 # Flow
 ![](./assets/overview_mvflow.png)

 _This page serves to explain the overall flow of the toolbox.
-For examples and explanation on how to use specific methods (such as different [solvers](./solvers.md)), please refer to the [tutorials](./index.md#tutorials)._
+For examples and explanation on how to use specific verification functions, please refer to the [tutorials](./index.md#tutorials)._

 In general, verification algorithms follow the paradigm of _Branch and Bound_.
 This process can be summarized into three steps: